People sometimes ask me for writing workshop recommendations.

 Point of View: The Intersection of Character and Plot with David Coe

 Powerful Dialogue in Fantastic Fiction with Jeanne Cavelos

 All were great, and I learned a lot.

 Odyssey Online Classes are six weeks long, held in in January and March every year.
 They’re intense with lots of work, as if you were taking a college class.
-They have quite a bit of required homework, exercises and reading, so you’ll need to minimize other personal commitments during the six weeks.
-They use GoToMeeting (interactive video conference software) for class meetings and and online groups from critiquing.
+They have quite a bit of required homework, exercises, and reading, so you’ll need to minimize other personal commitments during the six weeks.
+They use GoToMeeting (interactive video conference software) for class meetings and online groups for critiquing.